THE BOBBY COLLINS STORY

 BY Vince Cooper

-In Glasgow-speak a ‘Wee Barra’ is usually used to refer to a small person who people like, Bobby Collins might not have been liked by all, and certainly not by all opponents or opposition fans.
-But he was the type of player you wanted on your team.
+In Glasgow-speak a ‘Wee Barra’ is a term used to refer to a small person who people like, Bobby Collins might not have been liked by all, and certainly not by all opponents or opposition fans.
+But he was undoubtedly the type of player you wanted on your team.

-Collins can truly be said to have had two football careers.
+Collins can truly be said to have had two football careers, or at least played in two different styles.

 The first came in Scotland when he started as a tricky and elusive winger or inside-right with Celtic.
-Then, on moving to England he became, first with Everton and later and more famously at Leeds, an abrasive midfield general and prompter and a non-shirker of the most physical battles despite his diminutive size.
+Then, on moving to England he became, first with Everton and later and perhaps more famously at Leeds United, an abrasive midfield general and prompter and a non-shirker of the most physical of battles despite his diminutive size.

 A FLYING START

 Collins was still working as an apprentice cobbler (he would later say ‘Football was a wonderful life but I found working outside the game interesting and challenging too’) when he made his Celtic debut.
 He was thrown in at the deep end, being given the start in a 1949 Scottish League cup final old-firm clash with Rangers in front of 70,000 fans.
-He responded well having a fine game in a 3-2 win.
+Playing on the right wing and up against veteran Jock Shaw, the teenager more than held his own and had a fine game in a 3-2 win.

-The tiny (5ft 3in) terrier soon became a regular in the Celtic first team and in the 1950-51 season scored 15 goals in 27 league games, including a hat-trick against Falkirk.
-This earned the notice of the national selectors and he soon received his first Scottish cap.
+The tiny (5ft 3in) terrier soon became a regular in the Celtic first team and in the 1950-51 season he scored 15 goals in 27 league games, including a hat-trick against Falkirk.
+This earned the notice of the national selectors and he received his first Scottish cap, although first there was a missed opportunity.

 IN, THEN OUT